Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 - Add filter fields to global and character variables editors
 - Basic compatibility with chat command using the vanilla console.
 To use them, use `DataCMD sudocmd <command> <subcommand> <arguments>`.
 Ex: `DataCMD sudocmd home`.

+`1.0.16`
+- Adding a small navigation menu on the game escape menu

 ## Fixes
 `1.0.14`
 - API file was missing from the archive